fserb/bkc/pages/bouncing/bouncing.md

 too long.
 The ideal direction would be normal to the contact point, but we don't need this precision, so we simply take the opposite direction of the current velocity, as this is a good proxy to the control's point velocity before the collision.

 It's hand-wavy, but this is *shaking*, so it doesn't matter.
+Usually you can make the shake happen in a random direction, but it does help to give a direction when you have a mostly up/down or left/right shaking.

 ```op:update+17,lens:update,spawn:2
     shaketime = Math.min(0.4, shaketime + 0.2);